adon-cloudcannon/landing-page-test/src/collections/posts/2022-06-04-hugo-vs--gatsby-js.md

 ## Choose either — or both — with CloudCannon

-Whichever static site generator you choose for your next website project, CloudCannon CMS will support you and your content editors with [two-way Git syncing](https://cloudcannon.com/features/developer-workflows/){: target="_blank" rel="noopener"}&nbsp;for collaboration, [branch/merge workflows](https://cloudcannon.com/features/collaborative-publishing/){: target="_blank" rel="noopener"} for adding new content and features, [top-tier hosting](https://cloudcannon.com/features/edge-hosting/){: target="_blank" rel="noopener"}, and best of all, an intuitive [visual editor](https://cloudcannon.com/features/visual-editing/){: target="_blank" rel="noopener"} interface.
+Whichever static site generator you choose for your next website project, CloudCannon CMS will support you and your content editors with [two-way Git syncing](https://cloudcannon.com/features/developer-workflows/) for collaboration, [branch/merge workflows](https://cloudcannon.com/features/collaborative-publishing/) for adding new content and features, [top-tier hosting](https://cloudcannon.com/features/edge-hosting/), and best of all, an intuitive [visual editor](https://cloudcannon.com/features/visual-editing/) interface.

-If you're looking for tutorials, find out more about working with [Hugo for beginners](https://cloudcannon.com/community/learn/hugo-beginner-tutorial/){: target="_blank" rel="noopener"}, or how to [make the most of Hugo and CloudCannon](https://cloudcannon.com/community/learn/hugo-cms---get-started-with-cloudcannon/){: target="_blank" rel="noopener"}.
-You may also find it helpful to dig into our [Documentation](https://cloudcannon.com/documentation/){: target="_blank" rel="noopener"} to answer your SSG-specific questions about how to work with CloudCannon and Hugo, Gatsby,js, or any other static site generator.&nbsp;
+If you're looking for tutorials, find out more about working with [Hugo for beginners](https://cloudcannon.com/community/learn/hugo-beginner-tutorial/), or how to [make the most of Hugo and CloudCannon](https://cloudcannon.com/community/learn/hugo-cms---get-started-with-cloudcannon/).
+You may also find it helpful to dig into our [Documentation](https://cloudcannon.com/documentation/) to answer your SSG-specific questions about how to work with CloudCannon and Hugo, Gatsby,js, or any other static site generator.

-&nbsp;